Van Permit Scheme

-Currently residents can only obtain a permit by phoning Call Torfaen on 01495 762200 (open 8:30am to 5:00pm Monday to Friday).
-This is due to staff needing to take payment and make bookings.
-All Bookings must be pre-booked up to 7 days in advance so if you have a certain date in mind you will have to make sure you plan when to make your booking.
+You can request a van/trailer permit here or contact Call Torfaen on 01495 762200.
+All bookings must be pre-booked up to 7 days in advance so if you have a certain date in mind you will have to make sure you plan when to make your booking.
 Slots are booked on a first come first serve basis.

 Do I have to apply for a permit for every visit?

 Each permit covers one visit to the site.
 Once this visit has been used, you will need to re-apply for further visits.
 Each household can apply for up to 10 permits per year.

 I have a camper van, do I still need to apply for a Permit?

 No, the scheme does not apply to private cars, including estate cars, four wheeled drive vehicles, people carriers or camper vans.